StackStorm/st2tests/st2-ask/overview.md

 Of course, when `st2.ask` is invoked, it's important to quickly notify those that can provide a response to an `st2.ask` execution.
 Using Rules for this is not only a very idiomatic way to do this in StackStorm, it also allows for a lot of different notification options by simply leveraging existing packs like `slack` or `email` either in the Rule itself, or in a more elaborate workflow that uses a combination of these.

 StackStorm has a built-in trigger called `core.st2.generic.actiontrigger` which can be watched by Rules to know when an execution has changed status.
-Using two simple string matches within the criteria, we can narrow this down to only execution changes to the `awaits` status from the `st2.ask` action.
+Using two simple string matches within the criteria, we can narrow this down to only execution changes to the `pending` status from the `st2.ask` action.
 In response to such an event, we can send a simple message via slack containing the execution ID, as an example, so the user knows which execution has paused.

 > Please read `st2-ask/example_rule.md` for an example of this